Xilinx/Vitis-AI/docs/quick-start/install/install-source.md

 It includes a set of highly optimized instructions, and supports most convolutional neural networks, such as VGG, ResNet, GoogleNet, YOLO, SSD, MobileNet, FPN, and others.
 With Vitis-AI, Xilinx has integrated all the edge and cloud solutions under a unified API and toolset.

-## Step1: Setup cross-compiler
+## Step 1: Set Up Cross-Compiler
 1. Download the [sdk-2020.2.0.0.sh](https://www.xilinx.com/bin/public/openDownload?filename=sdk-2020.2.0.0.sh)

 2. Install the cross-compilation system environment, follow the prompts to install.

 **Please install it on your local host linux system, not in the docker system.**
 ```
 ./sdk-2020.2.0.0.sh
 ```
 Note that the `~/petalinux_sdk` path is recommended for the installation.
 Regardless of the path you choose for the installation, make sure the path has read-write permissions.
 Here we install it under `~/petalinux_sdk`.

 3. When the installation is complete, follow the prompts and execute the following command.